Apple Island (Michigan): Native American settlement

 Native American discovery of Apple Island happened at least 2,000 years ago.
+Apple Island’s first admirers were ancient Native Americans.
 They were drawn to the island because of the security and abundant resources that the land provided as a centerpoint around the surrounding lakes and fertile land for mainly hunting but also farming.
 While which Native American tribes inhabited the site prior to white settlement is unknown, each tribe left artifacts as to its way of life; the entire West Bloomfield lakes area has yielded many hammerstones, chert spearheads and bird stones left by Native Americans.

 Upon this island, a great abundance of rich history, most of which is surely simply unknown or mythical, is clearly visible through the various artifacts collected.
-Tradition states that it was upon this island that meetings took place between many tribal groups, such as the Chief "Walk-in-the-Water" and the mightier Chief Pontaic himself, along with scandalous activity in the Indian tribes.
-This island served as a stronghold for the Indians throughout several centuries as its unique geography from the charm of nature during the last ice age ten thousand years ago made the large island a unique place different Indian tribes called home.
+Tradition states that it was upon this island that meetings took place between many tribal groups, such as the Chief "Walk-in-the-Water" and the mightier Chief Pontaic himself.
+This island served as a stronghold for the Native Americans throughout several centuries as its unique geography from the charm of nature during the last ice age ten thousand years ago made the large island a unique place different Native American tribes called home.
+It is not known exactly which Native Americans frequented Apple Island over the centuries before white settlement, but each group left clues to its way of life, including those which were raising crops at the time of Carpenter’s 1817 survey.

 The Treaty of Detroit, negotiated on November 17, 1807, surrendered land consisting of approximately the southeast quarter of the lower peninsula of present-day Michigan and a small section of present-day Ohio from the Odawa, Ojibwe, Wyandot, and Potawatomi to the United States government.
 The eventual settlers to this island remarked that Native Americans frequently visited the island, and referred to the area in their language as "apple place".

 When deposed in 1856, Chief Okemos stated, "I was born in Michigan, near Pontiac, on an island in a lake… I was 30 years old when I left the place I was born."
 Okemos's reference may have been to Apple Island.